 A great getaway is made better as you come to understand the culture and history of your destination.
 Sure, you can read up on the island of St. Croix before you arrive, but to really know what it's like to be a Crucian, make plans to tour landmarks that really tell a story.

-Assuming you like to learn about other people and places, you might enjoy visiting a museum during your time on St. Croix.
-Try clicking on the name of each museum to learn full details.
+Assuming you enjoy expanding your knowledge of other cultures and places, you might enjoy visiting a museum while on vacation on St. Croix.
+Just click on each place's name to see detailed information.

 Caribbean Museum Center for the Arts: CMCArts strives to collect and preserve original Caribbean artwork for locals as well as tourists to enjoy.